 To be judged as for Class 32a.
 Suitability of horse or pony to the junior will be a consideration.
-Annual Exhibition Cup For Junior Showmanship 15 - 18 Years the line.
+Annual Exhibition Cup For Junior Showmanship 15 - 18 Years conformation, with consideration being given to the horse's ability to move correctly on the line.
 Only two persons shall be allowed in the ring to show each horse in in-hand classes and they must show the same entry throughout the entire class.
 Miniature Horses may not be entered in this class.
 The Department Of Agriculture,